Pollinator Paradise Leafcutting

 Pollinator Paradise sells produce at Nampa and Caldwell Farmers' Markets and by special

 order.
 The Nampa Farmers' Market is held Saturday mornings on 12th Ave. between 1st St. and Front, in downtown Nampa, Idaho.
 Hours are 9am to 1pm.
-The 2008 Market Season runs from April 26 until Oct.
-25. Our booth is at the entrance to the west parking lot off 12th St. near Front St. Look for the banner with the leafcutting bee.
+The 2009 Market Season runs from April 25 until Oct.
+31. Our booth is in the west parking lot off 12th St. near Front St. Look for the banner with the leafcutting bee, behind the stairway next to the brick building.
 The Caldwell Farmers' Market is held Wednesday evenings at Serenity Park, 12th and Dearborn next to the Caldwell Library, 5:00pm - 8:00pm.
-We will be at the Caldwell Market starting June 18.
-Occasionally we also sell at the Middleton Farmers' Market, Thursdays, 4:30 - 7:30pm, in the Ridley parking lot.
-Produce can also be delivered in the Parma area on special order.
+Last market was Sept.
+30. Produce can also be delivered in the Parma area on special order.
 Contact us by phone to arrange delivery: 722-7808. |

 ||